virgilianshailer/AutoMusic/README.md

 ---

+## LLM Connection Profile *(optional)*

+AutoMusic sends a small analysis prompt to the LLM and expects a JSON response.
+Heavily-customised RP presets (e.g. **Freaky Frankenstein**) often inject location/time/persona blocks and other formatting rules that interfere with clean JSON output, so the analysis can silently fail.

+This setting lets you route **only AutoMusic's analysis call** through a different connection profile — for example a cheap general-purpose model with a plain preset — while your chat continues to use your main profile untouched.

+**How to enable it:**

+1. Make sure SillyTavern's built-in **Connection Profiles** extension is enabled
+2. Create a connection profile with the API / model / preset you want AutoMusic to use for analysis (a simple instruct preset that returns JSON cleanly is ideal)
+3. In **🎵 AutoMusic → ⚙️ Advanced Settings → 🔌 LLM Connection Profile**:
+   - Tick **Use a separate Connection Profile for scene analysis**
+   - Pick your analysis profile from the dropdown (use the 🔄 button to refresh the list)
+4. Done — AutoMusic now switches to that profile only for its analysis call and switches back automatically when finished

+> **Recovery:** if a page reload interrupts the call while AutoMusic is on the analysis profile, it stores the original profile name and restores it on the next load (within ~1.5 s).
+>
+> **Fail-safe:** if the Connection Profiles extension isn't installed or the named profile no longer exists, AutoMusic silently falls back to the currently selected profile — nothing breaks.

+---

 ## Audio Library

 The library stores all generated tracks on disk, organised by chat/group.
 Open it with **📚 Library**.